 Victoria’s downtown is both cutesy and boutique, with certain streets serving designer shopping while others give a certain flair of history.
 Market Square and Bastion Square are both hubs for shopping and gatherings, while Chinatown (the oldest Chinatown in Canada!) has excellent cafes, quirky shops, and the curiosity factor.

 The Inner Harbour is the true hub for tourism.
 Flanked on three sides by the art deco clock tower of the Visitor’s Centre, the stately and ever impressive Empress Hotel, and the grandiose Provincial Legislature building, the Inner Harbour is where it is all happening.
+I have always wanted to stay at the Empress, but never have.
+If you want to try a night at this iconic hotel, find the latest prices and rates HERE!

 Best Things to Do in Victoria British Columbia